Haghrah/PyIT2FLS/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/Haghrah/PyIT2FLS/master/PyIT2FLS_icon.png" width="256"/></p>

-NumPy based toolkit for Interval Type 2 Fuzzy Logic Systems (IT2FLS) simulation.
+NumPy and SciPy based toolkit for Type 1 and Interval Type 2 Fuzzy Logic Systems simulation.

 ## Licence
 PyIT2FLS is published under MIT license.
 If you are using the developed toolkit, please cite preprint of our paper [PyIT2FLS: A New Python Toolkit for Interval Type 2 Fuzzy Logic Systems](https://arxiv.org/abs/1909.10051).